ailinzi/xianlinzi/Pooling-FAQ.md

 ```

 doggywalker - Will there be anything in the new portable plot names to easily distinguish them from solo plots?

+xch_pool - do I have to use this (points_balance) value? we will be implementing our own reward system? with own pool explorer, so is this "points_balance" being shown in the official chia GUI somewhere, causing that I'd have to use it?